DynaSys Announces Demand Driven Material Requirements Planning (DDMRP) Certification

 “DynaSys has been very aggressive incorporating the DDMRP method into DynaSys DSCP.
 They are a welcome addition to the list of certified technology providers,” explains Demand Driven Institute Partner Carol Ptak.

-“DynaSys is the first global end-to-end supply chain planning technology provider to achieve DDMRP certification,” said Ariel Weil, president of DynaSys.
+“DynaSys is the first global end-to-end supply chain planning technology provider to achieve DDMRP certification,” said Ariel Weil, General Manager of DynaSys.
 “This certification illustrates DynaSys’ early adoption of innovative technologies and processes.
 We look forward to working with our customers, who we know are eager to embrace the DDMRP planning methodology.”

 “DynaSys DSCP goes beyond the minimum requirements for DDMRP certification in many areas.
 This is a great addition to the options that companies have to implement DDMRP,” concludes Demand Driven Institute Partner Chad Smith.

 DynaSys, a division of QAD Inc. (Nasdaq:QADA) (Nasdaq:QADB), provides Demand and Supply Chain Planning solutions.
 With 30 years of experience, DynaSys provides an integrated and collaborative planning solution that allows businesses to optimize their supply chains, including sales and operations planning, demand planning, network and inventory and business resources optimizations.
 DynaSys software enables customers and partners in the food and beverage, consumer packaged goods, life sciences, apparel, luxury, high tech, automotive, distribution and retail verticals to meet their goals of better managing Demand and Supply Chain Planning, and becoming more Effective Enterprises.
 For more information about DynaSys, visit www.dys.com or email email@example.com.